opt-nc/yamlfixer/README.md

                         no recursion, and any negative value means no limit.
   -j, --jsonsummary     output JSON summary to stderr.
   -p, --plainsummary    output plain text summary to stderr.
-  -s, --summary         output colored plain text summary to stderr.
+  -s, --summary         output colorized plain text summary to stderr.
 If stderr is not a TTY
-                        output is identical to --plainsummary.
+                        output is identical to --plainsummary unless --forcecolors is also used.
   -t TABSIZE, --tabsize TABSIZE
                         sets the number of spaces to replace tabs with, default is `2`.
   -c CONFIG_FILE, --config-file CONFIG_FILE